Once Upon A Lane

 The story of Bowlmor Lanes

-In 1938 the original Bowlmor Lanes opened its doors in the heart of Greenwich Village at 110 University Place.
-During the golden age of bowling from the ’40s to ’60s, Bowlmor Lanes was at the forefront of the bowling revolution, hosting the prestigious Landgraf Tournament in 1942 and one of the first televised bowling tournaments in 1955.
+In 1938, the original Bowlmor Lanes opened its doors in the heart of Greenwich Village at 110 University Place.
+During the golden age of bowling that began in the 1940s and lasted into the 1960s, Bowlmor Lanes was at the forefront of the bowling revolution—hosting the prestigious Landgraf Tournament in 1942 and one of the first televised bowling tournaments in 1955.
 In 1958, Vice President Richard Nixon famously bowled at the lanes.
-Through the ’70s and ’80s Bowlmor Lanes was home to the top bowlers in the sport and became a regular hangout for village hipsters.
-But towards the ’90s, as the popularity of bowling as a sport declined, so did the condition of the bowling alley.
+Through the ’70s and ’80s, Bowlmor Lanes was home to some of the sport’s top bowlers and became a regular hangout for village hipsters.
+But as the ’90s approached and the popularity of bowling as a sport declined, so too did the condition of the bowling alley.

-In 1994, Darden Business School Graduate Tom Shannon attended a birthday party at the then dilapidated and financially strapped Bowlmor Lanes.
+In 1994, Darden Business School Graduate Tom Shannon attended a birthday party at the then-dilapidated and financially strapped Bowlmor Lanes.
 The young entrepreneur was instantly inspired by its character and history.
-Shannon, although not knowing right away what kind of challenges the current owners of Bowlmor Lanes were dealing with, knew that this was the type of place he wanted to use his creativity and instincts to transform.
+Although initially unaware of the challenges facing the owners, Shannon knew that this was the type of project he wanted to focus his creativity and business savvy on to transform.
 After three years of research and planning on how to build a viable business out of bowling, Shannon secured financing and purchased Bowlmor Lanes.
-His vision was to inject the tired business with hip design elements, dramatic architecture and a complete remodel of the internal operations.
+His vision was to inject hip design elements into the tired and aged alley, add dramatic architecture, and perform a complete remodel of the internal operations.
 In essence, Shannon’s goal was to make bowling cool again.

-The revamp of Bowlmor Lanes saw the installation of video screens, glow-in-the-dark lanes and lane-side food and drink service.
-Shannon eliminated leagues, a bowling staple that he had been told paid the rent, to ease out regulars who did not cotton to the fancy trappings or the higher prices.
+Bowlmor’s revamp saw the installation of video screens, chic couches, nightclub-inspired blacklights, and the addition of laneside food and drink service.
+Shannon eliminated leagues—a bowling staple that he had been told “paid the rent”—in an effort to ease out regulars who did not cotton to the fancy trappings or the higher prices.
 His vision soon became a reality.